 Synthetic plastic is an omnipresent material that has revolutionised modern society.
 From household items like barbie dolls and paddling pools to complex industrial applications, plastic is an essential part of our daily lives.
 However, it may come as a surprise that just over a century ago, plastic did not exist at all.
 It was the ingenuity of a brilliant Belgian scientist named Leo Baekeland that gave birth to this ubiquitous material.

 But how did Baekeland, a visionary scientist, manage to invent a groundbreaking substance that would go on to define the 20th century and transform the lives of people worldwide?

 Baekeland was already a successful man when he decided to experiment with the combination of synthetic polymers.
 The invention of Velox photographic paper, which was a major breakthrough in early film, had brought him much fame and recognition in 1893, and meant that the cobbler’s son from Ghent was able to pursue a variety of projects in his new home of Yonkers, New York.

 There he set up a private laboratory and began to research the new and emerging field of synthetic resins.
-When asked why he simply said “to make money of course,” for it had been believed for some time that the combination of certain polymers might create new materials that would be cheaper and more flexible than any that occurred naturally.
+When asked why, he said, ‘to make money, of course.’
+It was a desire rooted in scientific knowledge: it had been believed for some time that the combination of certain polymers might create new materials that would be cheaper and more flexible than any that occurred naturally.

 He was convinced that if he just found the right combination of these factors, he might create something hard and durable that could still be moulded into almost any shape – and that this game-changing discovery would make his fortune.